Jeff-Enriquez/CodingChallenges/Resources/Math/MathFormulas.md

 ### Least Common Multiple
 The smallest number that two or more numbers can divide into evenly
 #### Prime Factorization
 Every number is a factor of a prime number.
 Prime factorization involves breaking down numbers into their prime factors then calculating the least common multiple.
+The solution requires a list of all prime numbers less than and equal to the factor.
 Solution:
 1) Find the greatest prime factors of each multiple
 2) Multiple the prime factors